Sirenide/Saleswhale-WebTest/README.md

 - [ ] Font styles on tablet mode

 - [ ] Maybe centralize the timeline so when the browser is dragged, it stays at the certain (when I figure it out)

+- [ ] Footer link list lad.
+I want to fucking destroy it so much

 - [x] Clip path references